magpiemodel/magpie/README.md

 in the official main repository at https://github.com/magpiemodel add a suffix to the name to allow distinguishing versions (format **MAgPIE-suffix**).

+## SYSTEM REQUIREMENTS
+The model is quite resource heavy and works best on machines with high CPU clock and memory.
+Recommended is a machine with Windows, MacOS or Linux, with at least 16GB of memory and a Core i7 CPU or similar.

 ## HOW TO INSTALL
-MAgPIE requires *GAMS* (https://www.gams.com/) including licenses for the solvers *CONOPT* and *CPLEX* for its core calculations.
+MAgPIE requires *GAMS* (https://www.gams.com/) including licenses for the solvers *CONOPT* and (optionally) *CPLEX* for its core calculations.
+As the model benefits significantly of recent improvements in *GAMS* and *CONOPT4* it is recommended to work with the most recent versions of both.
 Please make sure that the GAMS installation path is added to the PATH variable of the system.

 In addition *R* (https://www.r-project.org/) is required for pre- and postprocessing and run management (needs to be added to the PATH variable